 Without alcohol, you don’t do embarrassing things which you regret later.

-I also noticed that I have better emotional control.
-Controlling his emotions is a must for every man.
-Acting on emotion weakens the man and alcohol leads to poor emotional control and poor decision making.
+I also noticed that I have better emotional control, which is a crucial pillar of masculinity.
+Acting on emotion weakens the man.
+Drinking leads to poor emotional control and poor decision making.

 Without alcohol, I make better decisions.
 Better decision making leads to a better life.